-During take-off, infants and pre-toddlers (meaning those that don't have their own seat) would have their seatbelts attached to their parents.
-For some of them, they may get fidgety and struggle against the bonds, so to speak ?
-Diyana has a neat trick to handle this - she often give her son his milk at this time, because not only does this help him stay put, it can also help to make sure that air pressure doesn't build up in his ears (thanks to the swallowing motions from drinking his milk).
-Giving him sips of water in place of milk can also help ?
+During take-off, infants and pre-toddlers (meaning those that don't have their own seats) would have their seatbelts attached to their parents.
+Some of them, they may get fidgety and struggle against the bonds, so to speak.
+Diyana has a neat trick to handle this - she often gives her son his milk at this time, because not only does this help him stay put, but it can also help to make sure that air pressure doesn't build up in his ears (thanks to the swallowing motions from drinking his milk).
+Giving him sips of water in place of milk can also help.

 19. Don't pull out all your tricks at once!

 While you may amass what you think is a decent-sized bag of tricks to entertain your children with during the flight, don't make the mistake of overestimating how long it'll be able to keep them engaged.
 And when you're taking a long-haul flight, that bag of tricks can empty pretty quickly.

 Diyana's method of handling this?
 To make sure to pull out only one toy/treat/activity at a time, so her son can fully exhaust the entertainment time derived from each item.
 She also makes use of items that are already in the plane, especially during take-off and landing - her son can be kept occupied with things such as the seatbelt buckle, window shutter, and the in-flight magazine).